LethalMaus/StreamingYorkie/README.md

 ## Introduction

 Streaming Yorkie is a tool designed to help *Twitch Streamers* to efficiently *Follow & Unfollow* other Streamers.
-The tool offers a better overview of *Followers, Following, Unfollowed & F4F*.
+The tool tracks & offers a better overview of *Followers, Following, Unfollowed & F4F*.
 After your stream any *VOD (Video On Demand)* can be seen & exported to *Youtube* in our VODs Overview.
 **Automatically Follow, Unfollow, F4F, Lurk & export VODs to Youtube** simply by installing and configuring Streaming Yorkie.
 Share that you are **AutoFollowing** to our Discord Community & gain more followers.